Medical Scientist Program (MSP)

 Application to the PhD program is done online at http://www.llu.edu/apply, and application to the MD program is done through AMCAS.
 Students should indicate on the AMCAS application that they are applying for the combined program.
 The preferred deadline for application to the PhD program is January 1.

-For additional information, please contact Dr. Penelope Duerksen-Hughes, Medical Scientist Coordinator (909) 558-8740 pdhughes@llu.edu.
+For additional information, please contact Dr. Penelope Duerksen-Hughes, Medical Scientist Coordinator (909) 558-4480 pdhughes@llu.edu.

-The Office of Admissions for the School of Medicine (909) 558-4467 can provide information on the MD portion of the application process.
+The Office of Admissions for the School of Medicine at (909) 558-4467 can provide information on the MD portion of the application process.